BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 - No longer 1 control script, each exchange independantly pushes raw data to DB
 - All raw data form exchanges are permiated in DB so we can always recover or repair
 - Everything should be modular, easier to update individual exchange or add new ones, also remvoves risk of 1 error creating a chain effect and breaking the entire app

-# To Do
-- Update token between sender andd client to be proper tokens instead of strings
-- Deserialise decrypted keys from sender_client
-- Make sender_client a structure so it can be used by the exchange scripts
-- Connect each exchange script to the sender structure to read the keys withut having to see them in plain text

 # Data Flow
 - Read from exchange, saving raw calls to DB